 Fiat offers buyers in the small SUV segment an improved version of its characterful 500X Crossover model.
-It's bigger than it looks and there's a choice of efficient three and four cylinder petrol engines on offer, plus improved connectivity and a whole stack of personalisation options.
+It's bigger than it looks and there's a frugal 48V Hybrid four cylinder petrol engine on offer.
+Plus improved connectivity and a whole stack of personalisation options.
 You can even get a 'Dolcevita' open-topped version.
 If you're looking for a surefire conversation starter, you can't do a lot better.

-It's easy to forget that Fiat actually has a history of small 4x4 cars.
+It's easy to forget that Fiat actually has a history of small SUV-style cars.
 The Panda 4x4 first appeared over thirty years ago and has spawned many imitators.
 A decade or so back, Fiat also fleshed their all-wheel drive selection out with the Sedici, essentially a rebodied Suzuki SX4, that made modest but useful sales.

 In 2015 though, the company decided to get really serious about the SUV 'B'-segment and launch this 500X, here usefully improved.
 It's based on the same running gear as Jeep's cute but capable Renegade, but is available only in front-wheel drive guise and comes in standard or open-topped 'Dolcevita' forms.